fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 Now that we have all the concepts we need, we can start working on our audio fingerprinting code.\
 \
-Safari doesn’t support unprefixed OfflineAudioContext, but does support webkitOfflineAudioContext, so we’ll use this method to make it work in Chrome and Safari:
+Safari doesn’t support unprefixed <tt>OfflineAudioContext</tt>, but does support
+<tt>webkitOfflineAudioContext</tt>, so we’ll use this method to make it work in Chrome and Safari:

 ```javascript
 const AudioContext =